How to Attract More Goldfinches to Your Backyard

 How to Attract Goldfinches to Bird Feeders

 Goldfinches are are big fans of bird feeders.
 Although goldfinches will eat most small seeds, they love thistle (Nyjer) and sunflower seeds.
 Keep goldfinches coming back by replacing uneaten food every three to four weeks.
 Make sure the seed stays dry.
 Most tube and mesh feeders are fine; a sock feeder also works well.
-These are the 10 types of bird feeders you need in your backyard.
+Check out the best finch feeders to serve thistle seed.

 What Do Goldfinches Eat?

-Seeds may be their food of choice, but goldfinches also occasionally enjoy the bark of young twigs, fresh tree buds and maple sap.
+The goldfinch diet consists almost entirely of seeds, but these birds also occasionally enjoy the bark of young twigs, fresh tree buds and maple sap.
 Western red cedar, elm, birch and alder trees will encourage more goldfinches to stop by for lunch.
 In summer, goldfinches add a few small insects to their diets, but seeds remain at the top of the menu.

 If you’re gardening with goldfinches in mind, seed-producing plants are essential.
 A few favorites include asters, coneflowers, sunflowers and, of course, thistles.
 They also gravitate toward grasses and weedy plants.
 Some bird-watchers also swear that yellow flowers attract goldfinches.
 And while the ornithological jury is out on that assertion, adding goldenrod, yellow zinnias or blanket flowers to the mix can’t hurt, right?